underhilllabs/bkmark-clj/README.md

 3. Migrate database with: `lein ragtime migrate`
 4. start the server `lein run`

-### Deploy
+## Deploy

 #### Create an uberjar for deployment

 ```
 lein uberjar
 ```
-this will create target/table-flip-0.1.0-SNAPSHOT.jar which can be run with:
+this will create target/bkmarker-0.1.0-SNAPSHOT.jar.

+This jar file can be run with:

 ```
-java -jar target/table-flip-0.1.0-SNAPSHOT.jar
+java -jar target/bkmarker-0.1.0-SNAPSHOT.jar
 ```

 ## License